Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Materials and Methods

 While completing the survey, participants who used an eligible browser (Chrome or Firefox) were offered the opportunity to download a browser extension that would record their browser activity in exchange for additional compensation.
 A total of 1,181 respondents did so (778 from the nationally representative sample, 97 from the high resentment oversample, and 306 from the high YouTube user oversample).

-All analyses we report use survey weights to approximate a nationally representative sample, including the oversamples.
-These weights were created by YouGov to account for the fact that, in addition to a national sample, we have also specifically recruited participants who fall into one of two groups: (1) those who previously expressed gender and/or racial resentment, or (2) those who are frequent YouTube users.
+All analyses we report below use survey weights created by YouGov to account for the fact that, in addition to a national sample, we have also specifically recruited participants who fall into one of two oversample groups: (1) those who previously expressed gender and/or racial resentment, or (2) those who are frequent YouTube users.
 When we apply these weights to all three samples, the total sample is weighted to be nationally representative.
-(Additional details about respondent demographics and other characteristics are provided in Online Appendix A.)
+Applying these weights to the subset of participants who installed the browser extension helps us to best approximate the characteristics of a nationally representative sample, though the sample is of course not fully representative of the US adult population.
+We therefore report weighted estimates of the number of users or cases of a behavior as well as weighted percentages or proportions for maximum clarity.
+Additional details about respondent demographics and other characteristics are provided in the SM.